 The Accountable Entity must consider the "fit for purpose" of the procurement process and the contract when deciding how to award procurement contracts.
 In choosing the best method of procurement and procedures to apply, the Accountable Entity must consider the full circumstances of the procurement, in particular: (i) the category of the requirement: works, goods, consultant services, non-consultant services or a combination of two or more of these; (ii) the total estimated value of the contract; (iii) the scope of competition; (iv) the evaluation criteria and selection process; and, (v) the Procurement Action Lead Time (PALT).
 The Accountable Entity must also consider the conditions for use of the following procedures in deciding which best fits its purpose.
-If the circumstances of the procurement, the Accountable Entity may use an alternative procedure if approved by MCC.
+If the circumstances of the procurement are so unique that an alternative procedure would better fit the purpose of the procurement, the Accountable Entity may use an alternative procedure if approved by MCC.
 If the procurement method requires the Accountable Entity to organize a Panel, MCC may require the Panel to include at least one independent expert if the value of the procurement exceeds the threshold stated in Attachment B, PPG Dollar Threshold Matrix.